oddis98/chatex/README.md

 A simple MERN fullstack chat application

 ## Frameworks
 This application integrates MongoDB nicely with NodeJS and ExpressJS.
+Check [server](server) for backend code.

-It uses ReactJS as it's frontend which can be located in [chatex2](chatex2)
+It uses ReactJS with create-react-app as it's frontend which can be located in [chatex2](chatex2)